khornberg/brackets-cardboard/CONTRIBUTING.md

 # Contirbuting

 [Follow the brackets style](https://github.com/adobe/brackets/wiki/Brackets-Coding-Conventions).
-They are not my favorite but that's the app you are developing for so follow them.
+They are not my favorite but that's the app you are developing for so try to follow them.

 ## Developing a Manager

 If you know of a manager you want access to, you can follow the template in `tests/managers/template.js` or one in the `modules/managers` folder.
-Those files (for now) serve as the documentation.

 ### Interface Documentation
-(TODO)

-Search results must be a Result object.
-Each data property can have HTML that is rendered.
-Be kind.
-The primary property will always be rendered as a link using the link property.
+See [the docs](http://khornberg.github.io/brackets-cardboard) for help and instruction.
+You can also make an issue.

 ## Cardboard Structure